 Tips for Making this Cinnamon Sour Cream Coffee Cake –

-- I substituted plain Greek yogurt for the sour cream.
+- For starters, I substituted plain Greek yogurt for the sour cream.
 I usually do this in most recipes that call for sour cream.
-I like that the Greek Yogurt contains less fat and fewer calories.
+I like how the Greek Yogurt contains less fat and fewer calories.
 When I do substitute, I can’t detect any taste difference in the final outcome, so feel free to use whichever you prefer.

 - In the cookbook, Mary’s recipe calls for a 10-inch square pan but I couldn’t find one in any of my local stores, so used a 9-inch square and then adjusted the baking time slightly.